Spiced Carrot-Apple Soup

 I love it when something delicious comes from nothing – those spontaneous meals often make for my favourite blog posts.
 It was only meant to be an instagram snapshot, so I only have the one photo to share with you.

-So this soothing, warming, healthy soup.
+Ok, now onto this soothing, warming, healthy soup.
 Its base is carrots, apple, onion and chicken broth, with allspice, ginger and a touch of honey.
-I pureed it to silky smooth, tasted it, and decided it didn't need any cream.
-It's velvety and totally delicious as is.
+I pureed it to silky smooth, tasted it, and decided it didn’t need any cream.
+It’s velvety and totally delicious as is.

 I dusted some garnet-hued sumac over top to finish, which is totally optional of course, but I’m kinda obsessed with this ingredient.
 It offers a fruity-tart flavour that complements pretty much everything, and I love the vibrant colour that it adds.